12 Foods That Can Make Heartburn Worse

 For heartburn relief, it’s a good idea to try to avoid or limit the consumption of these 10 common foods.

 Caffeine in coffee, tea, and colas can give some people more than an energy boost.
 According to Gale Pearson, RD, a registered dietitian with Tidewater Physicians in Newport News, Virginia, some stimulants like caffeine can relax the lower esophageal sphincter (LES), which causes it to not close properly.
 “The stomach contents leak back into the esophagus and the backflow of the acid from the stomach cause heartburn,” says Pearson.
 “Since this is how America stays awake and responds to stress, no one wants to hear that they should be limited to relieve heartburn.”

-A significant amount of serotonin (the “feel good” neurotransmitter) is actually located in the gut and chocolate's release of this neurotransmitter from the cells of the intestines may cause the lower esophageal sphincter to relax, and according to 2014 study in the journal Experimental and Therapeutic Medicine.
+A significant amount of serotonin (the “feel good” neurotransmitter) is actually located in the gut and chocolate’s release of this neurotransmitter from the cells of the intestines may cause the lower esophageal sphincter to relax, and according to 2014 study in the journal Experimental and Therapeutic Medicine.
 This permits the stomach to accept acid to flow back up to the esophagus, which can trigger heartburn.
 Note that those in the study suffered from carcinoma of the esophagus.

 If you are heartburn-prone it’s best to avoid spicy foods.
 If you do eat them, try to stay active for at least two hours after eating.
 This helps keep the food in the stomach and prevents it from going back up into the esophagus.
 (In other words, avoid lying down for 2-3 hours after eating, which may be helpful regardless of the type of food you eat.)